 Acne scars are the worst.
 I think we can all agree on that.
-Here are ten options that you probably have right at home that can help eliminate your dark spots and acne scars fast.
+Here are ten remedies that you probably have right now at home that can help eliminate your dark spots and acne scars fast.

 1. Aloe Vera